choria-io/website/docs/content/tasks/_index.md

 The reason this took several months to ship is because I needed to ensure we have strong input validation.
 Today we do have strong input validation on the client but on the nodes we do not have it.
 There's a major short coming in the Puppet Server APIs in that it does not tell us what version of metadata we look at and so there are trivial timing based problems.
-Until the feature I reuqested is implemented in Puppet Server a strong reliable server side input validation method is impossible.
+Until the feature I requested is implemented in Puppet Server a strong reliable server side input validation method is impossible.

 You can follow [open issues in GitHub](https://github.com/choria-io/mcollective-choria/issues?q=is%3Aissue+is%3Aopen+label%3Atasks) to get an idea of what is out standing.